 Short on time?
-Here is the best adware removal tool:
+Here is the best adware removal tool in 2022:

-- 🥇 Norton 360 — Removes adware from all devices and browsers, with real-time scanning to prevent future adware downloads and malicious pop-ups.
+- 🥇 Norton 360 — Removes adware from all devices and browsers and offers real-time scanning to prevent future adware downloads and malicious pop-ups.
 Also includes extras like advanced anti-malware scanning, anti-phishing protection, a VPN, webcam protection, parental controls, dark web monitoring, and lots more.

-I tested every adware removal tool on the market — I wanted to find the best software for detecting, removing, and preventing all kinds of adware infections.
+I tested every adware removal tool on the market to find the best software for detecting, removing, and preventing all kinds of adware infections.

-Finding a program that provides good protection against adware wasn’t easy — some internet security products don’t offer adware detection, some adware removal tools are bad at identifying and blocking adware, and some anti-adware programs are actually adware in disguise!
+However, finding a program that provides good adware protection isn’t easy.
+Some internet security products are bad at identifying and blocking adware, and others don’t offer adware protection at all.

-However, I managed to find a few products that provide accurate and reliable adware detection and removal, as well as real-time scanning engines to keep any new adware from infecting a system.
+However, I managed to find a few products that provide accurate and reliable adware detection and removal, as well as some that can keep new adware from infecting a system.

 Quick summary of the best adware removal software in 2022:

-- How I Rated the Best Adware Removal Software in 2022.
+- How to Choose the Best Adware Removal Software in 2022.

 - Top Brands That Didn’t Make the Cut.